Is Multi-Generational Housing Right for You and Your Budget?

 My daughter had just graduated from high school.
 Although college was going to be significantly less than the cost of private high school, I was still facing financial uncertainty.

-Times have been especially cruel in Puerto Rico.
-I am a single mother, and for the past couple of years, I have been cutting back on everything from luxuries like having a boat to necessities like groceries.
+We were living in Puerto Rico and times were especially cruel.
+I was a single mother, and had been cutting back on everything from luxuries like having a boat to necessities like groceries to make ends meet and send my daughter off to school.
 It became harder and harder to find expenses to cut.

 As I went over my budget, it was evident that living expenses were the most significant item.
 That is when the idea of getting a roommate first occurred.